 4. Connects all 26 suburban transit lines, creates new hubs.

 In addition to direct through‐running, we create three new multimodal transit hubs outside of Manhattan to open up the whole region.
 RUN really would let anyone go “From Anywhere to Everywhere.”

 5. Compatible with a wide variety of future choices.

 While we include a number of possible options for future development in our proposal, RUN is, at its heart, a framework rather than a prescription.
 It creates the flexibility for future policymakers to add on new features as needed.

 By thinking holistically about the New York Metropolitan Region, we have designed a system that answers the questions that travelers actually ask themselves when they’re deciding whether to take mass transit to their destination.

-A unique feature of RUN is how it seamless integrates transit options at both the local scale and the regional scale into one cohesive network, where each part adds value to every other element of the system.
-By creating outlying, multi-modal transit hubs in the Bronx, in Queens, and in New Jersey, we allow riders on RUN to have easy access to any location anywhere that connects to those hubs.
-We have brought together long- and medium-distance transit options with short-range ones.
+A unique feature of RUN is how it seamlessly integrates transit options at both the local scale and the regional scale into one cohesive network, where each part adds value to every other element of the system.
+By creating outlying, multi‐modal transit hubs in the Bronx, Queens, and New Jersey, we allow riders on RUN to have easy access to any location that connects to those hubs.
+We have brought together long‐ and medium‐distance transit options with short‐range ones.